mcollina/fastq/README.md

 Add a task at the end of the queue.
 The returned `Promise`  will be fulfilled (rejected) when the task is completed successfully (unsuccessfully).

-This promise could be ignored as it will not lead to a `'unhandledRejection'`.

 <a name="unshiftPromise"></a>
 #### queue.unshift(task) => Promise

 Add a task at the beginning of the queue.
 The returned `Promise`  will be fulfilled (rejected) when the task is completed successfully (unsuccessfully).

-This promise could be ignored as it will not lead to a `'unhandledRejection'`.

 <a name="drained"></a>
 #### queue.drained() => Promise

 Wait for the queue to be drained.
 The returned `Promise` will be resolved when all tasks in the queue have been processed by a worker.

-This promise could be ignored as it will not lead to a `'unhandledRejection'`.

 ## License